 Then same computations as in the first part lead to the result. \end{proof}

-\begin{ex} [Computing $\operatorname{tb}$-numbers of rationally Legendrian unknots in lens spaces] This formula for computing the rational Thurston-Bennequin invariant is very useful to calculate $\operatorname{tb}_\mathbb{Q}$ in lens spaces.
+\begin{ex} [Computing $\operatorname{tb}$ of rationally Legendrian unknots in lens spaces] This formula for computing the rational Thurston--Bennequin invariant is very useful to calculate $\operatorname{tb}_\mathbb{Q}$ in lens spaces.
 For example, consider the surgery diagram from Figure~\ref{fig:computing-tb-ex3} (ii).
 The $(-p/q)$-surgery along $L_1$ leads to the lens space $L(p,q)$.
 To check if the knot $L_0$ is nullhomologous one has to solve the equation $1=\mathbf{l}=Q\mathbf{a}=-pa_1$.
 For $p\neq1$ this equation has no solution in $\mathbb{Z}$ and therefore $L_0$ is not nullhomologous in the surgered manifold.
-But (for $p\neq0$) the equation $k=k\mathbf{l}=Q\mathbf{a}=-pa_1$ has a solution, for example $k=p$ and $a_1=-1$.
+But for $p\neq0$ the equation $k=k\mathbf{l}=Q\mathbf{a}=-pa_1$ has a solution, for example $k=p$ and $a_1=-1$.
 So $L_0$ is rationally nullhomologous in $L(p,q)$.
-The rationally Thurston-Bennequin invariant is computed as follows
+The rationally Thurston--Bennequin invariant is computed as follows

 Observe again that the result is independent of the chosen solution $\mathbf{a}$ and independent of the chosen contact structure on the new glued-in solid torus.

 \end{ex}